 Important notes

-• If we do not have a shovel to transport the baguettes from the couch to the oven, we can do the following.
-We place a strip of baking paper on the couche and on these we will place the baguette, so that once it has risen it will allow us to move it to the oven without having to manipulate it with our hands, since we run the risk of spoiling it.
+- If you don't have a shovel to transport the baguettes from the couche to the oven, you can do the following: Place a strip of baking paper on the couche and place the baguette on top of this, so that once it has risen, you can move it to the oven without having to handle it with your hands, as this would damage it.

-• We do not have to let the baguettes rise in the baguette oven, as specified in the manual, because we need to preheat it well before using it in order to obtain good results after baking.
-Otherwise they would be soft or rubbery.
+- We do not have to let the baguettes rise in the baguette oven, as specified in the manual, because we need to preheat it well before using it in order to obtain good results after baking.
+Otherwise they will be soft or rubbery.

-• The cuts or weave of the baguette must be done just before baking.
-We cannot grean the baguettes a few minutes before putting them in the oven.
+- The baguette must be scored just before baking.
+Baguettes cannot be scored a few minutes before being placed in the oven.

-• The final baking must be with air because it favors the homogeneous browning of the baguettes as well as removing excess moisture that allows us to obtain a thin and very crunchy crust.
+- The final baking should be done with air because it helps to achieve even browning of the baguettes as well as removing excess moisture, which allows us to obtain a thin and very crispy crust.

-These baguettes with olive flour are ideal for enjoying a good sandwich, accompanying a weekend tapas or enjoying a good tomato, fresh cheese (which by the way, here 's how to make it at home) and a good splash of olive oil. olive .
+These baguettes with olive flour are ideal for enjoying a good sandwich, accompanying a weekend tapas or enjoying a good tomato, fresh cheese (which by the way, here is how to make it at home) and a good splash of olive oil .

 Enjoy!